JarkkoPar/Utility_AI/README.md

 * *UtilityAIAction* A behaviour, if selected, will run any actions attached to it.
 * *UtilityAIActionGroup* Groups can help organize how a behaviour will run the actions attached to it.

+-- `DEV` This section contains information about a feature under development --

+There are also a number of specialized sensor nodes to accomodate 2D and 3D visibility queries, distance and angle calculations, etc.

+-- End of section about a feature under development --

 ## How to use the nodes

 Start by adding a UtilityAIAgent to your scene.
 Next you can add the Sensors as the childs of the AI agent node.
 And then add the Behaviours.
 It is expected that any sensors are before behaviours.